Back

 Remote measurements: self-report protocol

 To compensate for the absence of direct measurements, create a patient protocol: weigh at a fixed time in the morning on an empty stomach, food diary photo, optional waist measurement.
-DAISY allows patients to enter their measurements directly in the patient portal before each session.
+An integrated patient portal allows patients to enter their measurements directly before each session.

 Can an initial assessment be done remotely?